Adroiti/docs-for-code-review-tools/tfsec/aws-cloudfront-enforce-https.md

-Pattern: CloudFront distribution allows unencrypted (HTTP) communications
+Pattern: Use of HTTP for AWS CloudFront

 Issue: -